satelit-project/satelit-index/docker/README.md

 # Docker

-This directory contains necessary files to build new Docker image for running it in production.
+This directory contains necessary files to build new Docker image for running `satelit-index` it in production.

 ## Building

-To build new version of the container run the following command:
+To build new version of the image run the following command:

 ``` sh
 VERSION="<version>"